junxit/us-congress-bills-111/metadata.md

 - 2009-05-21 — Introduced in House
 - 2009-05-21 — Introduced in House
 - 2009-05-21 — Referred to the House Committee on Oversight and Government Reform.
+- 2009-06-18 — Committee Consideration and Mark-up Session Held.
+- 2009-06-18 — Ordered to be Reported by Unanimous Consent.
+- 2009-07-27 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Kline (MN) objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2009-07-27 — Considered under suspension of the rules. (consideration: CR H8844-8846)
+- 2009-07-27 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+483.
+- 2009-07-27 — Mr. Clay moved to suspend the rules and agree to the resolution.
+- 2009-07-29 — Considered as unfinished business. (consideration: CR H9024)
+- 2009-07-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-07-29 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR 7/27/2009 H8844)
+- 2009-07-29 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR 7/27/2009 H8844)